Ceymoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-create directory /my_first_directory inside /tmp/
+move betty from /tmp/ to /tmp/my_first_directory